hb9kns/plog/README.md

   at the beginning of the text -- remember *everything before* that line will be ignored for publication
-14. to see what has been published, do `git pull` in the working directory after pushing/publishing, as this will pull down the logfiles; the remote will also report while pushing
+14. to see what has been published, do `git pull` in the working directory after pushing/publishing, as this will show the published files in the archive;
+  the remote will also report while pushing
 15. repeat from step 12 for more text

 Please note that the steps 1 to 10 are a common workflow for setting up